-In San Antonio, any time is a good time for the unofficial cocktail of South Texas – a margarita.
-This recipe for our Christmas margarita puts a twist on the classic and combines the essential ingredients of a traditional margarita with cranberry juice for a tart and sweet margarita that is kind of addictive.
-It is the perfect cocktail for all your holiday gathers.
+In San Antonio, any time is a good time for the unofficial cocktail of South Texas -a margarita.
+This recipe for our cranberry margarita puts a twist on the classic.
+It combines the essential ingredients of a traditional margarita with cranberry juice for a tart and sweet margarita that’s a little addictive.
+Try our cranberry mojito, cranberry mimosa, or white Christmas margarita for other festive cocktail variations.

 Key Ingredients and Substitutions